profullstack/venuedating-web/README.md

 # Document Generation API

-A service that generates PDFs, Word documents, Excel spreadsheets, and PowerPoint presentations from HTML content using Hono.js, Puppeteer, XLSX, and PptxGenJS, with additional support for Markdown conversion.
+A service that generates PDFs, Word documents, Excel spreadsheets, PowerPoint presentations, and EPUB e-books from HTML content using Hono.js, Puppeteer, XLSX, PptxGenJS, and Pandoc, with additional support for Markdown conversion, Supabase storage, and cryptocurrency payments.

 ## Features